deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 He nodded.
 “And another man we’ll call Baseball.
 I go by Warhorse, technically speaking.”

 Ray lowered her head back to the pillow to try and think.
 The question looming largest in her mind was a big thundering *“how?”* She was certain of only one thing: that she absolutely, definitely, one hundred percent had been stabbed in the heart which as far as she knew was about as dead as dead got.
-She could remember her *last thoughts* for fuck sake.
+She could remember her *last thoughts* for fucksake.
 She hadn’t even been afraid, not really.
 More… *robbed.*

 “...My friends?”

-“They made it,” Shane had a warm, soothing voice.
+“They made it.”
+Shane had a warm, soothing voice.
 “They’re nearby.”

 “And…” Ray tapped her chest lightly.
 “How…?”